 Your guide to hosting a thrifty Friendsgiving

-1. Hostess with the Most-est. If you are the one trying to coordinate a Friendsgiving get-together, by default that would make you the host.
+- Commit to the Turkey.
+If you are the person coordinating the Friendsgiving get-together, by default that would make you the host.
 This typically means that the meal will be hosted at your house or apartment - as long as the amount of space makes it possible.
 Ensure that you will have enough place settings (paper plates and plastic cutlery will work) and spots at the table to seat people.
-The host will also be expected to cook the turkey, or any turkey replacement entrée, that will be making an appearance at your Friendsgiving dinner.
-It will then be up to your friends to supply the rest.
+As the host, plan on preparing the turkey, or any turkey replacement entrée, that will be making an appearance at your Friendsgiving dinner.

-3. Beverages and Dessert.
-The final items on your Friendsgiving menu to coordinate is the beverages and dessert, what some might argue are the most important parts.
+- Outsource the Beverages and Desserts.
+The final items on your Friendsgiving menu is the beverages and dessert, what some might argue are the most important parts.
 Beverages and desserts can vary depending on everyone's personal tastes, but generally if you divide your group into two halves, one half brings a beverage to share and the other a dessert, there will be enough to go around for everyone.